Pappulab/localCIDER/index.md

 :---: | :---:
 `get_linear_FCR(blobLen=5)`  | Returns a 2D numpy array of the fraction of charged residues (FCR) as defined by a sliding window.
 The first dimension of the 2D array contains the local FCR values and the second contains the associated residue index values along the sequence. the `blobLen` keyword defines the window size used to calculate the sequence-local FCR.
 A stepsize of 1 is always used.
 `get_linear_NCPR(blobLen=5)`  | Returns a 2D numpy array of the net charge per residue (NCPR) as defined by a sliding window.
 The first dimension of the 2D array contains the local NCPR values and the second contains the associated residue index values along the sequence.
 The `blobLen` keyword defines the window size used to calculate the sequence-local NCPR.
 A stepsize of 1 is always used.
+`get_linear_sigma(blobLen=5)`  | Returns a 2D numpy array of the linear sigma value as defined by a sliding window.
+The first dimension of the 2D array contains the local sigma values and the second contains the associated residue index values along the sequence. the `blobLen` keyword defines the window size used to calculate the sequence-local sigma value.
+A stepsize of 1 is always used.
 `get_linear_hydropathy(blobLen=5)`  | Returns a 2D numpy array of the local hydropathy as defined by a sliding window using the Kyte-Doolite hydropathy scale[3].
 The first dimension of the 2D array contains the local hydropathy score and the second contains the associated residue index values along the sequence.
 The `blobLen` keyword defines the window size used to calculate the sequence-local hydropathy.
 A stepsize of 1 is always used.
 `get_linear_complexity(complexityType='WF', alphabetSize=20, userAlphabet={}, windowSize=10, stepSize=1, wordSize=3)` | Returns the linear sequence complexity as defined by complexityType.
 Optionally, the sequence complexity of a reduced complexity alphabet can be returned, where that reduced alphabet is defined by either the alphabetSize (which takes advantage of 11 pre-defined simplified alphabets) or via a custom userAlphabet dictionary. <br><br>The `complexityType` Defines the complexity measure being employed.
 Three different complexity measures are provided by localCIDER, where the measure being used is passed via a string with one of 'WF', 'LC', or 'LZW'.
 WF is Wooton-Federhen complexity [8], which reports on the sequence's local Shannon entropy, and is the complexity measure used in the SEG algorithm.
 LC is Linguistic complexity [9], which reports on the number of distinct subsequences over the maximum number of different subsequences given the alphabet size and the word size.
 Finally, LZW is Lempel-Ziv-Welch [10] complexity, and effectivly asks how efficienctly the sequence can undergo lossless compression using unique subsequences. <br><br>The `alphabetSize` defines the size of the alphabet being used, where pre-defined alphabets are then used based on the specific size.
 Those pre-defined alphabets are defined below this table for clarity.
 By default an `alphabetSize` of 20 is used (i.e. no reduction in amino acid complexity). 'userAlphabet' Allows the user to define their own reduced alphabet.
 The format here is a dictionary where each key-value pair is amino-acid to X. This means you need a dictionary of length 20 where each amino acid is mapped to another amino acid.
 This is somewhat of tedious, but it helps avoid user-error where specific amino acids are missed. (default=None). <br><br>The `blobLen` is the sliding window size over which complexity is calculated (default=10).
 The `stepSize` is the size of steps taken as we define a new sliding window.
 Finally, the `wordSize` keyword is only relevant for the linguistic complexity (LC), ignored for other types, and defines the size of word for the algorithm.
 Default is 3.
 We recommend further reading of the associated literature to better understand these complexity measures.
 `get_linear_sequence_composition(blobLen=5, grps=[])`  | Returns an X by n matrix, where n is the number of amino acids in the sequence and X is the number of distinct groups of amino acids provided.
 This functions allows the local amino acid composition to be explored using a sliding window that computes the local density of one or more groups of amino acids along the sequence.
 The `blobLen` keyword defines the window size used to calculate the local sequence composition, and a stepsise of 1 is always used.
 The `grps` variable defines a list of lists, where each sub-list has elements that are amino acids.
 If no groups are provided a default grouping of amino acids by their physiochemical properties are used, i.e. `grps = [['E','D'], ['R','K'], ['R','K','E','D'], ['Q','N','S','T','G','H', 'C'], ['A','L','M','I','V'], ['F','Y','W'], ['P']]`, where groupsings are negativly charged, positivly chagred, charged, polar, aliphatic, aromatic, proline.